yeleshwarapu/energy_dashboard/README.md

 ## Dashboard Usage
 - **Select your season** (Spring, Summer, Fall, Winter) in the controls.
 - Choose time step (1-hour or 15-min) and simulation period (1 day or 7 days).
+- **Adjust the HVAC setpoint and chiller max power using the sliders** to see how comfort and system size affect energy and cost.
 - Click **Run Simulation** to generate results.
 - **Analytics panel** will display:
   - Peak load and subsystem